 It is more likely than not that the issue will escalate further as Kashmiris begin to protest and resist the lockdown.
 Protesters already have been beaten and arrested.
 And in addition to the economic costs of the blackout, medical supplies and resources are running low.

-Trump’s inconsistency on Kashmir and India follows a similar pattern of his rhetorical engagement with other countries.
-Trump attempts to use economic interests and trade as common ground to build relationships with world leaders, often with mixed success.
-From that point, he oscillates between attacking the leader and praising them, depending on the current state of trade negotiations.
+Trump’s inconsistency on Kashmir and India follows a similar pattern of his engagement with other countries.
+Trump attempts to use economic interests and trade as common ground to build relationships with world leaders to mixed degrees of success.
+From that point, he often oscillates between attacking the leader and praising them, depending on the current state of trade negotiations.
 This was the case with China at the G7 when Trump shifted his tone from condemning President Xi Jinping to lauding his leadership.
-As recently as June, the President criticized Modi over Indian tariffs on U.S. goods.
+And as recently as June, the President criticized Modi over Indian tariffs on U.S. goods.

 Lost in this shuffle is a clear articulation of American interests and values.
-Paul Miller has written in Providence stating that the President’s has failed to give rhetorical support to protestors in Hong Kong, and in doing so has demoralized the protestors and devalued American global influence.
+Paul Miller has written in Providence about the President’s failure to give rhetorical support to protestors in Hong Kong, which has both demoralized the protestors and devalued American influence in the region.
 The U.S. Presidency is the most important diplomatic platform in the world, and the President has a vital role to play to speak with clarity and conviction to both the American people and the world.

 In times of crisis like these, American engagement is often critical.
 As former Secretary of Defense Jim Mattis noted, “A polemicist’s role is not sufficient for a leader.”
 If the President’s ambiguous diplomacy continues unchanged, the Kashmir dispute will unfold absent the role of American leadership and potentially to the detriment of American interests abroad.